-All clinics are open to anyone, of any age and we provide both walk in and booked appointments.
+All clinics are open to anyone, of any age, and there are both walk in and booked appointments available:

 Sexual Health Advice

-Keynsham Clinic, Keynsham Health Centre, St Clements Road BS31 1AF
+Keynsham Health Centre St Clement's Road BS31 1AF

 For details of more sexual health services including those offered by general practices and community pharmacies in Bath and North East Somerset click here:

 For further information on contraception including the range and type of methods available click here:

 For further information on sexually transmitted infections click here:

 Injuries are a leading cause of death and disability to children in the UK.
 Many of these injuries can be prevented.
 In B&NES advice and support is available through road safety, public protection, Avon Fire Service, children’s centres and health visitors on the risks to children and how to prevent them.

 The Council’s Home Safety Equipment scheme helps families to keep their children safe through the provision and fitting of free safety gates, fireguards and smoke alarms.
 Families access this scheme through their Health Visitor.